TULiberalArts/Public-Policy/pages/next-stops.md

 title: Next Stops
 permalink: /next-stops/
 layout: page
-keywords: ''
 description: >-
   Whatever you are interested in, we can put you in touch with someone who can help  you get there.
-Apply now.
+Apply now. published: true
 published: true
 ---
-Our MPP graduates help each other.
-Whatever career you're interested in, we can put you in touch with someone who can help you get there.
+##

-Our alumni include elected officials, judges, state and local legislators and their staff, appointed public officials, non-profit leaders, and consultants who work across all fields in all industries.
-They provide important networks through which our graduates will gain entree into exciting and rewarding careers.
-This new program is specifically designed to provide education and training for students who seek to follow similar career paths in the future.
-Want to make a connection?
-Email Jeff Antsen [jeff.antsen@temple.edu](mailto:jeff.antsen@temple.edu).
+Many Temple graduates are already appointed public officials, consultants who work in budgeting and finance and non-profit leaders.
+Temple alum work in budgeting and finance, economic development, environmental protection, public education, public health, social services and a wide range of other policy fields.
+They provide important networks through which our graduates will gain entrée into exciting and rewarding careers.
+Our Master of Public Policy graduates help each other succeed by maintaining a strong professional network after graduation.

-## Make Your Declaration

-The College of Liberal Arts has the largest selection of academic offerings at Temple University.
-Our students have the flexibility to explore all of their interests – from the humanities and social sciences to business and the media arts.

-For a complete list of our academic offerings visit [liberalarts.temple.edu](http://liberalarts.temple.edu).

-## Apply

-When you are ready to apply, submit your application online at: [temple.edu/apply](http://www.temple.edu/apply/common/appcheck.asp).